-Note: All test results under "Range of Levels" were completed in 2011.
-Not all results may have been used for calculating HDL because some results may be part of an evaluation to determine where compliance sampling should occur in the future.
+Note: Test results completed in 2014, except Radium, which was 2011.
+Not all results are used for calculating HDL because some may be used to evaluate what sampling compliance should occur in future.

 Note: The percentage of total organic carbon (TOC) was measured each month.
 Northbrook meets all IEPA requirements.